Running is an excellent way to improve overall health. But Does Running Burn Belly Fat? Read on to find some answers!

 High-Intensity Running Burns Calories After Exercise

-A new study published in the journal Medicine & Science in Sports & Exercise found that high-intensity interval training burns about 20 percent more calories per hour than continuous running at the same pace.
+A new study published in Medicine & Science in Sports & Exercise found that high-intensity interval training burns about 20 percent more calories per hour than continuous running at the same pace.
 The researchers also found that after two weeks of HIIT, participants could run for longer periods at lower intensities, which means they could exercise more frequently while burning fewer calories overall.

 High-Intensity Running helps to Alleviate Hunger and Suppresses Appetite

 There are a lot of reasons to run.
 It’s good for your health, helps you lose weight, and can be fun.
-But running high intensity is the best way to burn calories fast, without having to eat more than you want.
+But running high intensity is the best way to burn calories fast, without eating more than you want.
 If you want to get in shape this summer, start with something that will help you burn fat faster than anything else.
 And if you’re trying to shed some pounds, add high-intensity interval training (HIIT) into your routine.

 The high-intensity running was also associated with greater physical strength, which increased lean body mass and decreased fat mass (which lowers caloric intake).